chromium/chromium/docs/updater/functional_spec.md

 `PolicyStatusSystemClass` to get the corresponding policy status object and query it via the `IPolicyStatus4` methods.

-#### Enterprise policies ADMX files (Windows, Google-branded builds only)
+#### Enterprise policies ADM/ADMX files (Windows, Google-branded builds only)

-ADMX files for enterprise policies are generated with each build in `GoogleUpdateAdmx.zip` and `GoogleCloudManagementAdmx.zip` for enterprise customers.
+ADM/ADMX files for enterprise policies are generated with each build in `GoogleUpdateAdmx.zip` and `GoogleCloudManagementAdmx.zip` for enterprise customers.

-These ADMX files are generated using the scripts in [chrome/updater/enterprise/win/google/](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/enterprise/win/google/).
+These ADM/ADMX files are generated using the scripts in [chrome/updater/enterprise/win/google/](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/enterprise/win/google/).

 #### Deploying enterprise applications via updater policy